duckietown/course-extra/book/course-extra/70_montreal_2020/10_project_reports_montreal_2020/06-cross-pro-duck/01_project-report-cross-pro-duck.md

     </figure>
 </figure>

 * Dubins path planning becomes a simple way to compute a trajectory where the camera is always pointing towards the next checkpoint.
-* The set of forward velocities $v$ and angular velocity $\omega$ at each timestep is computed via forward Euler discretization.
+* The set of forward velocities $v$ and angular velocity $\omega$ at each time step is computed via forward Euler discretization.

 ### Control
-The planner produces a set of ideal
+The planner produces a set of

 * poses $\mathbf{x}$,
 * linear velocities $\mathbf{v}$, and
 * angular velocities $\pmb{\omega}$,

-for some set of timesteps $k$.
+for some set of time steps $k$.
 The controller then simply executes these generated inputs until a new measurement is available.
 Since new measurements arrive very quickly, it is rare for more than the first inputs to be executed.
 However, the robustness is there in case it is needed.

 A number of additional checks and balances are also included to handle situations where only orientation information is available and for fringe situations.
 The controller is ultimately very simple on the account that the distances in the intersection are very short and new measurements arrive quickly.
-The reader is refered to the [failure section]{#cross-pro-duck-final-failures} for additional information about considered control options.
+The reader is referred to the [failure section](#cross-pro-duck-final-failures) for additional information about considered control options.

 ### Checkpoints Manager